cognocoder/jet/README.md

-# stroller
+# jet
-File to string key, value map utility.
+Persist or retrieve string key, value pairs in file.